 Leftover Controlled Tags

-There are very few leftover tags and they typically sell out within a few minutes.
-Leftover spring bear tags go on sale Mar.
-15 at 10:00 am (PST), leftover tags for all other big game species go on sale July 1st at 10:00 am.
+Leftover spring bear tags go on sale March 15 at 10:00 am (PST), leftover tags for all other big game species go on sale July 1st at 10:00 am (PST).
 Leftover tags are only sold online.
 For more information please go to: MyODFW.com

 It is rare but occasionally hunts are cancelled in response to an unexpected event such as winter kill or disease outbreak.
 Information about any cancelled hunts will be made available by Apr.
 15. An email will be sent to all applicants who apply for a hunt that is cancelled by Apr.
 15, stating the hunt applied for has been cancelled and detailing their options.
 If ODFW does not receive a response from the applicant, their second hunt choice will become their first choice.
 If that hunter is successful in the draw, no preference points are awarded and existing preference points will return to zero.
 If unsuccessful, applicants will receive a preference point.

 A maximum of 3% of tags for pronghorn antelope and a maximum 5% of tags for controlled deer , elk and bear hunts can be issued to nonresidents.
-No less than 5% and no more than 10% of all bighorn sheep and Rocky Mt goat tags will be issued to nonresidents.
+No less than 5% and no more than 10% of all bighorn sheep and Rocky Mtn goat tags will be issued to nonresidents.
 Less than the maximum percentage may be issued, as nonresident applications receive no preference other than existing preference points in the drawings.
 The Guides and Outfitters Program impacts the number of nonresident tags available in the drawing.